Preventative Maintenance: The Lifeblood of Any Heavy Equipment Rental Company

 To have a successful preventative maintenance program you must have a process and a software tool to execute.
 Having a centralized tracking system to verify service records and create a digital trail of a unit’s repairs will provide the needed transparency in communication between all parties involved – accountability will be unavoidable.
 Once service intervals for coming due PM activities are established, sustaining a rent ready fleet and a happy customer base will be much easier to do.
 As a result, you’ll lower overall costs of maintaining your fleet, whether you have 5 units or 5,000 units.

 All fleet owners want an operation that runs smoothly and efficiently in every department.
 Preventative maintenance is a proactive approach.
 Using a centralized fleet management system with maintenance tracking capabilities will help you see trends and patterns on the cost end of your business.
-Having mobile fleet management tools in the field to assist your personnel keeps the information flowing back to your corporate office, service center or yard.
+Having fleet management apps in the field to assist your personnel keeps the information flowing back to your corporate office, service center or yard.
 Do not throw your money away by being a reactive fleet owner.
 If your fleet is your business treat it with care, prevent problems before they happen and keep all those parts moving.